-- a.
-Pulse test; pulse width $\leq 300~\mu s,$ duty cycle $\leq 2~\%$ - b.
+- c.
+Pulse test; pulse width $\leq 300~\mu s,~duty~cycle \leq 2~\%$ - d.
 Guaranteed by design, not subject to production testing

 Stresses beyond those listed under "Absolute Maximum Ratings" may cause permanent damage to the device.
 These are stress ratings only, and functional operation of the device at these or any other conditions beyond those indicated in the operational sections of the specifications is not implied.
 Exposure to absolute maximum rating conditions for extended periods may affect device reliability.